jguidoux/kubernetes-setup-tutorial/dashboard/README.md

 ```shell script
 kubectl -n kubernetes-dashboard describe secret $(kubectl -n kubernetes-dashboard get secret | grep admin-user | awk '{print $1}')
 ```
-The documentation warn that we should be really careful to expose the dashboard.
+The documentation warn you that we should be really careful to expose the dashboard.
 Exposing the dashboard can exposed to security issues for all the cluster.
 The recommanded safe methode to access the dashboard is to use the [kubectl proxy](https://kubernetes.io/docs/tasks/access-kubernetes-api/http-proxy-access-api/).
 ```shell script
 kubectl proxy
 ```
-Now you can access to the dashboard with this url : http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.
+Now you can access to the dashboard with this url: http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.
 You shoud see this screen :
 ![dashboard login page](images/dashboard-login.png)

-* Choose the toten options and past the previous token You should have access to the dashboard.
+* Choose the token options and past the previous token.
+You should have access to the dashboard.

 ## Adding metrics
 You have access to the dashboard.
-But it miss the metrics.
+But it misses the metrics.
 To add the metrics, we need to add the `metrics-server`.
 You can find the documentation [here](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/) and [here](https://github.com/kubernetes-sigs/metrics-server)

 Fisrt, let's test if the `metrics-server` is already installed or not.